nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Commissioning Support Unit (CSU)
 * Explore with your CSU the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
 * Clinical Commissioning Group (CCG)
-* Target supplier - The new supplier of the GP Core System
+* Target supplier - The new supplier of the GP clinical system
-* Source supplier - Existing/old supplier of the GP Core System
+* Source supplier - Existing supplier of the GP clinical system
-* Surrounding and community services - Pharmacies, Prescriptions, Test labs, [Electronic Prescription Service (EPS)](https://digital.nhs.uk/services/electronic-prescription-service), [GP2GP](https://digital.nhs.uk/services/gp2gp), [Summary Care Records (SCR)](https://digital.nhs.uk/services/summary-care-records-scr) etc
+* Surrounding and community services - Pharmacies, Pathology labs, [Electronic Prescription Service (EPS)](https://digital.nhs.uk/services/electronic-prescription-service), [GP2GP](https://digital.nhs.uk/services/gp2gp), [Summary Care Records (SCR)](https://digital.nhs.uk/services/summary-care-records-scr), Out of hours, 111 and any screening services etc
-* Third party system suppliers, for example, DocMan or Apollo Scan
+* Any third party system supplier that integrates with your core clinical system, for example, DocMan or Apollo Scan, DispensIT